 Andy Wolfe is Deputy Chief Education Officer (Leadership Development) for the Church of England.
 Having studied music and theology, Andy has a background in teaching where he used his compelling vision to develop younger leaders who want to make a difference in the world.
 His vision for education in the Church of England is about helping people to use their gifts and passions in shaping culture.
 His incisive and creative approaches to improving Teaching, Learning and Leadership in schools is underpinned by theological reflection.
 As well as overseeing key programmes and research and enabling major events and conferences, Andy has written many of the current Foundation resources.

 We sometimes consign faith at work to only being about ethics and evangelism.
-In this seminar we will explore how we can spot where God, who created work, is already at work in our everyday workplaces in so many different ways.
-We will explore practical ways to develop as disciples at work and to grow in our confidence and joy in living out faith at work.
-The aim is that you will leave with a sense of the value God places on you at work.
+In this seminar the leaders explored how we can spot where God, who created work, is already at work in our everyday workplaces in so many different ways.

 Led by Neil Hudson and Ruth Walker: